 The Pupil Premium is additional funding to help schools close the attainment gap between children from low-income and other disadvantaged families and their peers.
 If a child has been eligible for free school meals (FSM) at any point over the past 6 years or has been looked after for one day or more (Child Looked After), the school receives an amount per head within their budget.
 A provision is also made for children who have a parent in the armed services.

-Harehills Primary is a large 3-form entry school with 735 pupils (Spring Census 2018).
-We serve an area of significant deprivation and our pupils come from a wide range of ethnic minority backgrounds (22 ethnic groups and 41 languages spoken - Spring Census 2018).
-The majority of our pupils are of Pakistani heritage and we have an increasing number of pupils from Eastern European countries arriving in school with little or no English, and no previous schooling.
-There is a significant language barrier in school with 84% of our pupils’ proficiency in English ranging from New to English to Developing Competence, and a large number of pupils enter school with delayed language and reading skills.
-Currently, the percentage of pupils eligible for Pupil Premium funding is 34% (Spring census 2018), this figure is decreasing year on year, which is another significant barrier.
-We believe among other factors, this decrease is because many of our families are new to the country and therefore unentitled to Free School Meals and other benefits, and also it has become increasing difficult for families to claim eligibility for Free School Meals under new benefits criteria.
+Harehills Primary is a large 3-form entry school with 732 pupils.
+We serve an area of significant deprivation and our pupils come from a wide range of ethnic minority backgrounds (15/17 possible ethnic groups and 36 languages are spoken).
+The majority of our pupils are of Pakistani heritage and we have an increasing number of pupils from Eastern European and African countries arriving in school with little or no English, and no previous schooling.
+There is a significant language barrier in school with 89% of our pupils’ proficiency in English ranging from New to English to Developing Competence, and a large number of pupils enter school with delayed language and reading skills.
+Currently, the percentage of pupils eligible for Pupil Premium funding is 31% (Spring census 2019), this figure is decreasing year on year, which is another significant barrier.
+We believe among other factors, this decrease is because many of our families are new to the country and therefore unentitled to Free School Meals and other benefits, and also it has become increasing difficult for families to claim eligibility for Free School Meals under new benefits criteria..